RetronEletron/EmergeLibrary/README.md

 As for downloading, go to releases, then select your stage4 of choice, and then download it.
 Afterwards copy it to /mnt/gentoo

-## Unsquashing the stage4
+## Extracting the stage4

-For unsquashing, make sure you are in root.
+For extracting, make sure you are in root.
 Then cd into /mnt/gentoo where your stage4 is supposed to be, tar -xJpf stage4-.tar.xz -C /mnt/gentoo or tar -xJpf stage4-.tar.xz if youre already in the /mnt/gentoo directory with the stage4.
 NOTE: Make sure to be at /mnt/gentoo before you run those commands.